-PV causes changes in the bone marrow.
-This can lead to too many red blood cells being made, which makes the blood thicker than normal.
-Some people with PV also have increased numbers of white blood cells and platelets in their blood.
+In PV, the body makes too many red blood cells.
+This can make the blood thicker than normal.
+Some people with PV also have too many white blood cells and platelets in their blood.

-Having a high number of red blood cells doesn't always cause symptoms.
-Some people are diagnosed with PV following a blood test taken for other reasons.
+Having a high number of red blood cells does not always cause symptoms.
+Some people are diagnosed with PV after they have a blood test for another reason.

 Possible symptoms of PV include:

 - itchy skin (often after a warm bath or shower)

 - burning pain, change in feeling, or redness in the hands or feet